 Finance, Contracts and Risk Mitigation for Private Power Investment in Africa (Power Sector Financing) is a specialised short course at the UCT GSB teaching the theory and practice of power sector financing.
-This one-week course is offered by Managing Infrastructure Investment Reform and Regulation in Africa (MIRA), a centre of excellence at the UCT GSB aimed at building capacity in infrastructure investment, reform and regulation – in support of sustainable development.
+This course is offered by The Power Futures Lab, a centre of excellence at the UCT GSB aimed at building capacity in infrastructure investment, reform and regulation – in support of sustainable development.

 17 April 2021

 Sub-Saharan Africa is plagued by a severe shortage of power, with far-reaching consequences for social and economic development.
 Governments are unable to mobilise sufficient capital and as a result, private independent power projects (IPPs) are now one of the fastest growing new sources of investment in the sector.

 However, the sector faces a skills shortage.
 There is a lack of capacity and experience in the key areas of project finance, associated contracts such as Power Purchase Agreements (PPAs), and risk mitigation measures - including credit enhancement, security measures, and political insurance.

 The specialised Power Sector Financing course aims to plug this skills gap and unlock growth and investment in the sector.

 Decided that this is the programme for you?

 You will benefit highly from this course if you are a:

 Delegates on the Power Sector Financing course will gain: